lklok66/ice/objc/demo/iPhone/chat/README.txt

 If you would like to run your own server, or are otherwise interested in the Chat Demo, the complete source is available at http://www.zeroc.com/chat/download.html.

+Note that SSL is not avaible when running the demo in the iPhone simulator.